Sulfur assimilation: Sulfate uptake by plants

 Regulation and expression of the majority of sulfate transporters are controlled by the sulfur nutritional status of the plants.
-Upon sulfate deprivation, the rapid decrease in root sulfate is regularly accompanied by a strongly enhanced expression of most sulfate transporter genes (up to 100-fold), accompanied by a substantially enhanced sulfate uptake capacity.
-The nature of these transporters is not yet fully solved, whether sulfate itself or metabolic products of the sulfur assimilation (O-acetylserine, cysteine, glutathione) act as signals in the regulation of sulfate uptake by the root and its transport to the shoot, and in the expression of the sulfate transporters involved.
+Upon sulfate deprivation, the rapid decrease in root sulfate is regularly accompanied by a strongly enhanced expression of most sulfate transporter genes (up to 100-fold) accompanied by enhanced sulfate uptake capacity.
+It is not yet fully understood whether sulfate and other metabolic products of sulfur assimilation (O-acetylserine, cysteine, glutathione) act as signals in the regulation of sulfate uptake and transport, or in the expression of the sulfate transporters involved.

 Sulfate reduction in plants

-Even though root plastids contain all sulfate reduction enzymes, sulfate reduction predominantly takes place in the leaf chloroplasts.
-The reduction of sulfate to sulfide occurs in three steps.
-Sulfate needs to be activated to adenosine 5'-phosphosulfate (APS) prior to its reduction to sulfite.

-The activation of sulfate is catalyzed by ATP sulfurylase, which affinity for sulfate is rather low (Km approximately 1 mM) and the in situ sulfate concentration in the chloroplast is most likely one of the limiting/regulatory steps in sulfur reduction.
-Subsequently, APS is reduced to sulfite, catalyzed by APS reductase with likely glutathione as reductant.
+Sulfate reduction predominantly takes place in the leaf chloroplasts.
+Here, the reduction of sulfate to sulfide occurs in three steps beginning with its conversion to adenosine 5'-phosphosulfate (APS).
+This first step is catalyzed by ATP sulfurylase.
+The affinity of this enzyme for sulfate is low (Km approximately 1 mM), and the in situ sulfate concentration in the chloroplast is most likely one of the limiting/regulatory steps in sulfur reduction.
+Subsequently, APS is reduced to sulfite, catalyzed by APS reductase.
+Glutathione is the propsed reductant.

 The latter reaction is assumed to be one of the primary regulation points in the sulfate reduction, since the activity of APS reductase is the lowest of the enzymes of the sulfate reduction pathway and it has a fast turnover rate.
 Sulfite is with high affinity reduced by sulfite reductase to sulfide with ferredoxin as a reductant.
 The remaining sulfate in plant tissue is transferred into the vacuole.
 The remobilization and redistribution of the vacuolar sulfate reserves appear to be rather slow and sulfur-deficient plants may still contain detectable levels of sulfate.